 Data Vendor Expertise

 Bloomberg is the most actively sourced data vendor.
-CME, LCH, Reuters, Markit, and others, also provide market data.
+CME, LCH, Refinitiv, Markit, and others, also provide market data.
 While Openlink’s users will sometimes have strong opinions about how to construct a curve, the data vendors employ specialists with close access to the market participants, and carefully monitor market liquidity.
 The market for SOFR is still developing, liquidity is growing and the instruments used to construct a SOFR curve continue to evolve.

 Now it looks like Bloomberg has already changed the methodology they use to construct a SOFR curve.
 And why not?
 As the market evolves, that methodology should evolve.
 Thing is, in Findur, changes to the curve definition, and particularly the grid point definition, can be a headache for the middle office.

 Most Findur users care about VaR, which requires time series analysis to calculate risk factor volatilities and correlations.
 Those risk factors are grid points on the SOFR curve so when the grid point definition changes, the time series analysis must change.

 There is a smoother path available.
 The vendors publish continuously compounded zero rates.
 The zero rates are available for SOFR for a range of terms.
 Findur supports curve construction using grid points that accept zero rates as the input.
 The grid point definition is simple: know the start date, the end date and yield basis and you are done.

 Compare the definition of a zero rate grid point to the requirements to define a SOFR swap grid point, particularly one that is defined as a spread over a basis swap.
 A swap point must have its terms defined correctly.
 There are quite a lot of terms to a swap, and when the curve was defined using basis spreads, the definition of the fixed-float swap and the basis swap must be correct.